jsirianni/gocron/README.md

 # gocron
-GO Service that monitors the status of your cron jobs
+Service that monitors the status of your cron jobs